syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Animation.md

 ---
-title: Working with Animations in PowerPoint presentation | Syncfusion
+title: Working with Animations in PowerPoint presentation | Syncfusion&reg;
-description: Learn here all about working with animations of Syncfusion PowerPoint Presentation Library and more.
+description: Learn here all about working with animations of Syncfusion&reg; PowerPoint Presentation Library and more.
 platform: document-processing
 control: Essential Presentation
 documentation: UG